Azure/terraform-azurerm-avm-res-network-publicipaddress/README.md

 ### <a name="input_ddos_protection_plan_id"></a> [ddos\_protection\_plan\_id](#input\_ddos\_protection\_plan\_id)

 Description: The ID of the DDoS protection plan to associate with the public IP address.
-This is required if `ddos_protection_mode` is set to `Standard`.
+This is required if `ddos_protection_mode` is set to `Enabled`.

 Type: `string`